Sheriff's deputy fired after video shows him shooting chihuahua in the face

 Ryals also said he was asking the local prosecutor's office "for further review."

-The sheriff said his department apologizes "for any distress and disappointment this incident has caused anyone who was affected by this disheartening event.
-We will keep Reeses in our thoughts through the recovery process."
+The sheriff said his department apologizes "for any distress and disappointment this incident has caused anyone who was affected by this disheartening event."

+"We will keep Reeses in our thoughts through the recovery process," he added.

 In a second Facebook video posted by Canady, the dog is seen with what appears to be a wound on his face and a bandage around its neck.
 Canady told NBC that doctors found bone fragments in the dog's stomach which they may try and extract during surgery on the dog's jaw.